PinataCloud/Pinata-SDK/README.md

 <a name="pinList-anchor"></a>
 ### `pinList`
-Retrieve pin records for your Pinata account
+Retrieve pin records for your Pinata account.
+In order to get the next page you have to manipulate `pageLimit` and `pageOffset` filter to get the next page.
+This method no longer return the total count of pins.
+We highly encourage you to use the auto-pagination method [getFilesByCount](#getFilesByCount-anchor).

 ##### `pinata.pinList(filters)`
 ##### Params